 Bonus tip: The app Primed Mind can help trigger these states at will.

 Some homeworkers have the luxury of starting and finishing at times that suit family life.

-That said, avoiding adherence to work and personal routine is a mistake.
+That said, avoiding adherence to a routine is a mistake.
 Otherwise, you could find yourself playing catchup at night or on the weekend.

 I acquired this tip the hard way.
 I had to spend a long, sunny bank holiday weekend writing a long feature article about printers.
 The article was due on Monday morning, but I’d procrastinated about this freelance writing commission all week.

-If you’re a new homeworker, review your calendar for the week ahead and allocate time for work, personal life and creative time.
+If you’re a new homeworker, review your calendar for the week ahead and allocate time for business, personal life and creative time.
 Check what lies ahead every morning.

 Jill Felska, director of people and culture at Limelight Health, told me,

 “When people begin working remotely, they tend to want to prove that they’re actually working by responding to everything immediately.
 This allows no one to get actual heads-down work done because they’re concerned with making sure their boss knows they’re working instead of focusing on important tasks.”

 “Creating these parameters and telling them [your manager] why you’ve created them is one way to quash this behavior before it starts.
 When you trust people to do their work, that’s when the respect comes back to you.”